akley/akley.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: Hi, I'm Alex
-subtitle: Why you'd want to go on a date with me
+subtitle: why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+I'm a software developer / Dad / Husband / Gamer and I have the following qualities:

-- I rock a great mustache
+- I love my children, my wife and our house
 - I'm extremely loyal to my family
+- I like to play computer games

 What else do you need?